WHAT IS EGG DONATION?

 You can apply to become an egg donor even if you are on the birth control pill, Nuvaring or the patch.
-You will, more than likely, be asked to stop taking your contraceptive for a short period of time in order to allow for hormonal testing to be done before you can start the egg donation cycle.
+You may be asked to stop taking your contraceptive for a short period of time in order to allow for hormonal testing to be done before you can start the egg donation cycle.
 If you are taking Depo Provera, you will need to stop this method of birth control in order to become an egg donor.
 You can also donate if you have had a tubal ligation; the aspiration of your eggs occurs before the eggs are released by your ovaries.
 Therefore, it is irrelevant if your tubes are tied or even if you only have one tube.
-You can also donate if you have a non-hormone producing IUD.
-In the event that you have a hormone producing IUD then it would need to be removed prior to a donation cycle (but not prior to submitting your application).
+You can also donate if you have a non-hormone producing IUD and many clinics are now accepting egg donor candidates with hormonal IUD's.
+In the event that you have a hormone producing IUD and if the fertility clinic requests, it may need to be removed prior to a donation cycle (but not prior to submitting your application).

 WILL I HAVE TO TRAVEL, AND FOR HOW LONG?

-In the event that the clinic the intended parents have chosen is in a different city than you live in then you would be asked to travel.
+In the event that the clinic chosen by the intended parents is in a different city than you live in then you would be asked to travel.
 However, in the event that your life does not lend itself to traveling then please let us know; a donor can be matched with a family who is willing to travel to an IVF center near her for the cycle.
-Your inability to travel should not stop you from offering this gift to a family in need.
-If you are able to travel (which will optimize your chance of being matched with a family), then you will likely travel on 2 separate occasions; once (for a one day screening appointment) during the testing phase and then again for a minimum of 5 days but, generally, not more than 10 days at the time of the actual donation.
+Your inability to travel need not stop you from offering this gift to a family.
+If you are able to travel (which will optimize your chance of being matched), then you will likely travel on 2 separate occasions; once for a one-day screening appointment during the testing phase and then again for a minimum of 6 days but, generally, not more than 10 days at the time of the actual donation.
 The length of time that you will need to be away will be dependent on how fast your ovaries respond to the stimulating medications (and, therefore, cannot be exactly predicted).
-However, your travel will be planned in consultation with you and will take into account your scheduling needs and preferences.
+However, your travel will be planned in collaboration with you and will take into account your scheduling needs and preferences.

 A Jewish Blessing will arrange all travel and hotel accommodations for you.
 You will be allowed to invite a friend/companion for the time of the retrieval and we will arrange for this as well.
 In the event that you have no one who is available to travel with you to be there on your retrieval day then we will make sure that you are not alone.

 For donors traveling from outside of the United States, you will be required to travel for a period of around 3 weeks.
 All flight arrangements will be made after consulting with you in order to take into fullest consideration your previous engagements.
-Please note that you will never go through the process alone.
-You will either fly out with another woman who is also coming to donate, or you will be accompanied by a person from our staff.
-If you wish to bring along a person of your choosing, this is also possible, and it will require a $1,000 deductable which will be taken out of your donor compensation.
+We will speak with you further about companion travel which is handled somewhat differently for our International donors.

 WHO WILL PAY FOR MY TRAVEL/MEDICAL BILLS?